 Whether you are doing humanitarian work in Haiti, riding the rail in India, or trekking through southern Greenland, a good pair of travel pants may be the most underrated piece of apparel in your luggage (or on your person).
-While it ultimately comes down to personal preference, we have selected some of our favorite travel pants across a wide spectrum so you can pick the pair that’s right for your next adventure.
+While it ultimately comes down to personal preference, we have selected some of our favorite travel pants across a wide spectrum including convertible, synthetic, and hybrid.

 The 94-percent nylon and 6-percent spandex pants feature a StormRepel DWR finish along with sun protection.

 This synthetic pant is cut from the brand’s original Stretch Zion fabric, complete with a DWR finish.
 Additional features include a ventilated inseam gusset, adjustable waistband, and roll-up leg snaps.

 These lightweight, 100 percent nylon pants can convert easily into shorts.
 The pants also feature BugsAway technology that utilizes Permethrin, which repels insects for up to seventy washes.

 This soft-shell technical pant was created for the mountains, but we found it to be at home traversing airports and cities both domestic and abroad.